SimonBarnett/indirectfirecalc/build.md

 # Module Connections to Arduino Nano

 Below are the connections for each module to the Arduino Nano, organized by module.
+Each table lists the module's pins and the corresponding Arduino Nano pins they connect to.

 ## GPS Module